noraeisner/LATTE/paper/paper.md

 In order to efficiently generate diagnostic plots for multiple targets without having to interactively enter the target TIC IDs, ``LATTE`` can be executed with an input file that lists the TIC IDs, the times of the transit-like events, and the observational sectors to consider (if known).
 In the cases where the times of the transit events or the sectors have not been entered, the user is prompted to enter these manually via the GUI, as descibed above.
 For longer target lists the code can also can be parallelized (see https://github.com/noraeisner/LATTE for an example.)

+# Installation and command line execution

+``LATTE`` is developed publicly through a GitHub repository, which provides the user with example input and output files, as well as the opportunity to highlight arising issues with the code.
+The main aspects of the code have been tested using the *unittest* package. ``LATTE`` can be installed either directly from the GitHub repository or via the pip command on PyPi (https://pypi.org/project/tessLATTE/).

+Once installed, the program is easily excecuted via the command line (e.g. python3 -m LATTE).
+Further command line options, such as to run the code with an input target list, can be entered in order execute the code with more advances settings.
+For further information on these options please see the documentations provided on the GitHub page.
+The first time that the code is executed, the user is prompted to enter a local path that directs to a location on the computer where the data and output files will be stored.
+Additionaly, on the initial run, ``LATTE``  automatically downloads text files that are required for the program run and may, therefore, take a couple of minutes to set-up.

 # Future

 The next release will allow for the option to model the transit-like events using the open source package *Pyaneti* [@pyaneti] which uses a Bayesian approach with an MCMC sampling to determine the parameters of the best-fit.